 Global Startup Heat Map covers 3964 Circular Economy Startups & Scaleups

 The Global Startup Heat Map below highlights the global distribution of the 3964 exemplary startups & scaleups that we analyzed for this research.
-Created through the StartUs Insights Discovery Platform, the Heat Map reveals that Western Europe is home to most of these companies while we also observe increased activity in the US as well Asia, particularly in China & India.
+Created through the StartUs Insights Discovery Platform, the Heat Map reveals that Western Europe is home to most of these companies while we also observe increased activity in the US as well as Asia, particularly in China & India.

 Below, you get to meet 16 out of these 3964 promising startups & scaleups as well as the solutions they develop.
 These 16 startups were hand-picked based on criteria such as founding year, location, funding raised, and more.
 Depending on your specific needs, your top picks might look entirely different.

-Top 8 Circular Economy Trends in 2024
+Top 8 Circular Economy Trends in 2025

 1. Waste-to-Resource